 PhD students who are under the State Education Grant and Loan Scheme in Denmark

-In accordance with the Danish State Education Grant and Loan Scheme Act (Danish acronym: SU), PhD students in the 4+4 study programme who receive a grant are to be offered (a minimum of) 280 working hours in the course the first two years of their employment Link to Danish legal text "Overenskomst for akademikere i staten" (bilag 5b)
+In accordance with the Danish State Education Grant and Loan Scheme Act (Danish acronym: SU), PhD students in the 4+4 study programme who receive a grant are to be offered a minimum of 150 working hours per year during the course the first two years of their employment Link to Danish legal text "Overenskomst for akademikere i staten" (bilag 5b)